Michael1-dav/red-teaming/README.md

 ## Acknowledgments

-- OpenAI for the GPT-OSS-20B model and red-teaming challenge
+- OpenAI for the "OpenAI Open Model Hackathon" and also for the GPT-OSS-20B model.
 - LangGraph team for the workflow framework
 - Ollama team for local model serving
 - The AI safety research community for inspiration and guidance